Benefits of Swimming After Breast Surgery

 After breast surgery, you’re likely to have a slightly different centre of gravity, and you’ll have

 Burning calories is great for the post-chemotherapy weight gain some women experience.
 Yet, for many women, high-impact sports such as running can be uncomfortable, and even risky if you fall.
-Swimming and water exercises, on the other hand, can help you exercise to burn calories gently and safely.
+Swimming and water exercises can help you exercise to burn calories gently and safely.
 Unlike tennis or other competitive sports, you can swim alone, at a pace you set, and stop when you feel tired.

 5 tips for swimming after breast cancer surgery: